Back-end-to-the-Future/ratings-and-reviews-module/README.md

 ## DBMS Benchmarking

-* Optimized the back end in order to verify that my queries used by my API ran under 50ms.
+* My goal was to optimize the back end in order to verify that the queries used by my API ran under 50ms.

-### I got them done in under 7ms
+### I got them running in under 7ms

 ![query-duration](https://github.com/Back-end-to-the-Future/ratings-and-reviews-module/blob/master/client/src/assets/images/Screen%20Shot%202020-09-03%20at%2019.39.38.png)